plucafo/readme-generator/Develop/README.md

 ## License

-This is where the license will be displayed undefined
+This is where the license URL will be displayed

 ## Contributing